-Deliver sand bags to vulnerable customers where individual properties are at imminent risk of flooding, as identified by the Environment Agency Flood Alert Scheme, subject to available resources and other priorities during a flooding event and providing that there are safe conditions to deliver the sandbags.
+Deliver sandbags to individual residential properties that are at imminent risk of flooding, as identified by the Environment Agency Flood Alert Scheme, subject to available resources and other priorities during a flooding event and providing that there are safe conditions to deliver the sandbags.

-Where considered appropriate, make sandbags available for collection by customers from the Contractor (Amey Ltd) depot at Old London Road, Penrith.
+Where considered appropriate, make sandbags available for collection by customers from the Contractor (Amey Limited), Depot, Old London Road, Penrith.
 This is only with our prior approval.
 Telephone 01768 817817.